 Now that you understand your customers through multiple personas, direct your marketing strategy toward them by positioning your products so they appeal to one or more target personas.
 That means not only adjusting your message to resonate with a particular persona but matching the product features/ benefits to fit their needs, pricing to match what they can afford, and reaching them where they are.

 Also, recognize that not all targets are equally valuable to the firm.
-Instead, some markets have what’s called a heavy half, also sometimes refused to using the 80/20 rule, meaning a small fraction of consumers buy a large quantity of the product.
+Instead, some markets have what’s called a heavy half, also sometimes refused to use the 80/20 rule, meaning a small fraction of consumers buys a large quantity of the product.
 Obviously, not all markets have a heavy half but focusing on the heavy half is more financially rewarding when one exists.
 For instance, the pet food market features a heavy half, large breeds, due to their increased consumption of the product.
-That’s why packaging and messaging features large breeds.
+That’s why packaging and messaging feature large breeds.
 Attracting owners of large dogs results in higher profits.

 That doesn’t mean there isn’t value in marketing to the light half.
 You just have to adjust your strategy.
 Hence, small breeds consume small quantities of pet food, so offering higher-priced options, such as frozen and fresh food, attracts small breed owners who can afford these products because their animals don’t eat much.

 Wow, we’re done.
 We’ve gone through all 9 strategies for how to make money online.
 Obviously, I couldn’t provide detail on each strategy or this post would be massive.
 Instead, I tried to focus on the most critical elements for each strategy.
 I covered each of these in greater detail on other pages, so search for posts on specific strategies to get more insight on crafting a rewarding strategy for that element.